– OR –

 - Sodium citrate is used in laundry and hard surface cleaners to help remove soap scum and stains, and to help regulate the pH of the product.
 It is used in some hard surface cleaning products as a preservative.

-- Hydroxyethylcellulose is a plant-derived thickener used in cleaning products such pre-wash stain removers and toilet bowl cleaners.
+- Hydroxyethylcellulose is a plant-derived thickener used in cleaning products such as pre-wash stain removers and toilet bowl cleaners.

 - Sodium Alkylbenzenesulfonate